 Content by Agency Brokerage Consultants www.agencybrokerage.com; Direct (321) 255-1309

-I have noticed quite a bit of marketing to agency owners lately promoting “Never a Fee to the Seller!”.
+Thinking of selling your agency and received an ad promoting “Never a Fee to the Seller!”?
+You might want to take time and do your due diligence.
 This is a clever but deceptive gimmick.
 Here’s why:

 1) The broker’s fee is added to the transaction.
 As true with any purchase, buyers look at the total cost to acquire a business.
 In essence, what the seller is receiving is reduced by the broker’s fee.